 Here are 10 restaurants in Downtown Orlando for either a casual dinner date or a special night out.

 Casual Downtown Orlando Restaurants

 The Monroe is a chic and cozy dining lounge located at Creative Village in Downtown Orlando.
 They serve dinner and cocktails in their main dining room, but they also offer a bar and coffee lounge for studying.
+Front Porch, the newest addition to The Monroe, overlooks the heart of Creative Village and Luminary Green Park.
+It has a full bar, delicious snacks, and a chair for everyone.
 This spot is so eclectic and decked out in mid-century modern decor.
 The atmosphere is lively and unlike any other Orlando restaurant vibe.